safegw/SafeCoin-Monitoring/README.md

-# Solana Validator Monitoring Tool
+# SafeCoin Validator Monitoring Tool

 *This post is Part 1 of a 3-part series about setting up proper monitoring on your SafeCoin Validator.*